bintoca/dbuf/codec.md

 # DBUF Codec

 DBUF is structured as a stream of binary integers.
 The first few values in a stream correspond to symbols in the [Registry](./registry/README.md) that describe the size and meaning of values later in the stream.
+The symbols also compose in ways that can describe nested or repeating patterns with dense packing.

 ## Varints